Dungeness, a potpourri of photos

 In 1874, under the leadership of Tribal citizen Lord James Balch, the Tribe pooled a good number of gold coins and purchased 210 acres along the Strait of Juan de Fuca.
 This area is now called Jamestown.
 This provided a geographical center for group identity and independence, and was the start of the Jamestown S’Klallam community.
 “Our vision is to preserve and enhance the Jamestown S’Klallam Nation’s historical and cultural identity as a strong, proud and self-reliant community while protecting and sustaining our tribal sovereignty, self-governing authority, homelands and treaty rights.”

 Cline Spit is in the majority of the foreground of the photo above.
 Dungeness Spit is spread out in the distance above, from full left to full right in the photo above, a long brown/green line.
 Dungeness Spit spans the entire width of the photo above.
-Just to the right of Cline Spit, you can see the “thumb” of Dungess Spit.
+Just to the right of Cline Spit, you can see the “thumb” of Dungeness Spit.

 Photo below, I turned just a bit to the left so you can see the saltwater bay that’s enclosed by Cline Spit (on the right) and by Dungeness Spit (in the distance) and by the “thumb” that’s off to the right of the photo below.
 I’m about to drive down onto Cline Spit.